joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 These technologies are very good technologies, but the purpose is to secure the infrastructure, piece by piece, or as we call it in the industry, __hop-by-hop__ security.
 This means that when for example sending an email, the email is encrypted in transit and in storage, but the parties delivering the email are able to decrypt the message.
 This is a weakness.
-There can be vulnerable parts of the chain; or some part of the chain can be malicious.
+There can be vulnerable parts of the chain, or some part of the chain can be malicious.
 Traditional security models like this are good for securing infrastructure that you own, it is not designed to protect data which does not explicitly belong to the system owner.

 #### Securing the data at the end nodes (End-to-End)